BeaconGrid/webhook-api-app/README.md

 in whatever language or framework you prefer; the listening server can be any API that supports both a `GET` and `POST`.
-The `GET` method would be called by BeaconGrid to validate the API URL as well as the validator on the webhook and the `POST` method will be used by BeaconGrid to post the data to your API.d
+The `GET` method would be called by BeaconGrid to validate the API URL as well as the validator on the webhook and the `POST` method will be used by BeaconGrid to post the data to your API.

+Another feature of this example application is that you may query your new server with a ```GET``` request at path ```/data``` to see the last 10 minutes of sensor information that came in via the webhooks.

 ## Updating the example application in AWS
 1. If you would like to continue working in your AWS environment, to upload new versions of